Actors and Authors

 2. William Boyd "Hopalong Cassidy"

 William Boyd, who played serial cowboy hero “Hopalong Cassidy” was born in Hendrysburg, Ohio.
 Although he acted in many other films, he is best known for his role as "Hoppy" in the serial films.
 Later, he purchased the rights to those films and when TV became popular, he introduced a whole new generation of kids to the films.
 (They are even available on Hulu now).
 Boyd also became the first national TV star and "Hoppy" merchandise included everything from lunch boxes to bedroom furniture and wall paper.
 He also had a comic strip, comic book, and radio show.
 He grew up in nearby Guernsey County in Cambridge where a museum and a long-running festival in his honor were located (The festival was discontinued in 2015 and the museum suffered a fire in 2016).
-A display on Boyd from Laura Bates, who was the owner of the museum, is forthcoming to the Hendrysburg room of the Belmont County Heritage Museum in St. Clairsville.
+A display on Boyd from Laura Bates, who was the owner of the museum, is now on display in the Hendrysburg room of the Belmont County Heritage Museum in St. Clairsville.
+The display includes merchandise, historic photos, and memorabilia from the Hopalong Cassidy Festival.

 3. Kenneth Donovan "Ken" Clark